carmenamme/Final_Project_IANNsTF_WS22-23/README.md

 This is the link to the GoogleColab sheet that holds all the code to run the functions from the py. files. https://colab.research.google.com/drive/1lzurz4VYAnlwTW0IK9OfMJ1e4yvJ4pfB?usp=sharing
 Make sure to upload the py. files to GoogleColab before running the code.
 Also make sure to adjust the paths to the data.

+This is a link to download the training data that was used to train our model. https://drive.google.com/file/d/1qw8MUwGxm8Yz899_SnnCSsMHVby-CYl-/view